15 Ways to Prepare Your Garden for the Fall Season Transition

 14. Protecting Tender Plants

-Protecting delicate plants from early frosts and colder temperatures is essential to ensure their survival and maintain their health.
+Protecting delicate plants from early frosts and colder temperatures is essential to ensure their survival and health.
 Here are several methods you can use when preparing your garden for fall to shield your plants from chilly weather:

 • Mulching